Cosmetology Continuing Education Schools in Hawaii

 Some continuing education credits may be needed for this renewal.

-Hairdressers and cosmetologists in Hawaii earned an average of $28,500 in 2013, the last year for which statistics were reported, according to O*Net.
+Hairdressers and cosmetologists in Hawaii earned an average of $30,970 in 2019.
 Of course, the more experience you have, the more you have a loyal and committed client base, and the more skills and techniques you can offer, the higher the income you can command.
 Continuing education courses can help you on all these fronts, and hence, may have a direct impact on your bottom line!